Skip to content

 Recommended For

-SoftSwiss-powered casinos.
+• SoftSwiss-powered casinos.
 Casinos already running on SoftSwiss.
-SoftSwiss publicly names Trust Payments as its payment gateway partner.
-That's a pre-wired path — your platform vendor already knows the integration, the failure modes and the support escalation.
-For operators choosing platform first and PSP second, that pairing removes weeks of integration work compared to wiring a generic gateway.
-Most other PSPs at this size class have no published platform partnership at all.
+SoftSwiss publicly names Trust Payments as its payment gateway partner, which is a pre-wired path where your platform vendor already knows the integration, the failure modes and the support escalation.
+For operators choosing platform first and PSP second, that pairing removes weeks of integration work compared to wiring a generic gateway, and most other PSPs at this size class have no published platform partnership at all.

-US state regulated launches.
+• US state regulated launches.
 Operators planning a US state regulated gambling expansion.
-Trust Payments holds six US state gaming vendor licenses — New Jersey, Pennsylvania, Michigan, Colorado and Nevada are the publicly named jurisdictions.
+Trust Payments holds six US state gaming vendor licenses, with New Jersey, Pennsylvania, Colorado and Nevada the publicly named jurisdictions.
 The dedicated US gaming team has supported online casino, poker and sportsbook operators in the US market for seven years.
-For mid-market operators looking at a Michigan or Pennsylvania launch without going to Nuvei's price point, Trust Payments is one of a handful of credible options.
+For mid-market operators looking at a Pennsylvania or New Jersey launch without going to Nuvei's price point, Trust Payments is one of a handful of credible options.

 Not Recommended For

-Crypto-first operators.
+• Crypto-first operators.
 Operators where crypto is the headline product.
-Trust Payments has a published crypto vertical but the actual on-ramp is delivered via BitPay integration — not native rails.
+Trust Payments has a published crypto vertical, but the actual on-ramp is delivered via BitPay integration rather than native rails.
 There is no published stablecoin settlement, no in-house crypto vault, and no MiCAR CASP license.
-Crypto-first operators belong on NOWPayments, CoinsPaid or BitPay directly.
-Trust Payments works as a card-fiat complement, not as a primary crypto processor.
+Crypto-first operators belong on NOWPayments, CoinsPaid or BitPay directly, and Trust Payments works as a card-fiat complement rather than a primary crypto processor.

-Transparent-pricing teams.
+• Transparent-pricing teams.
 Procurement teams that need a published rate card up front.
 Trust Payments does not publish standard rates.
 Every deal is custom and the contract includes specific surcharges (£50/month risk premium for crypto/forex, £500-£1,000/month over chargeback thresholds) that only surface in the long-form contract.
-Operators who cannot negotiate without anchors should run a parallel quote from Solidgate (publishes 0.3-0.8% + acquiring) so the markup is benchmarked.
+Operators who cannot negotiate without anchors should run a parallel quote from Corefy, which publishes 0.2-0.7% routing fees, so the markup is benchmarked against a provider that shows its numbers.

-Short-cycle merchants.
+• Short-cycle merchants.
 Merchants who cannot live with a 180-day cancellation notice.
-The standard contract is 12 months auto-renewing with a written cancellation notice required at least 180 days before the end of the current term.
-That is one of the longest notice periods in the segment — most peers run 60-90 days.
+The standard contract is 12 months auto-renewing with a written cancellation notice required at least 180 days before the end of the current term, one of the longest notice periods in the segment, where most peers run 60-90 days.
 If your business situation could plausibly change inside six months, the exit cost is real.

 Geographic Coverage